 As part of the OECD’s work to improve the timeliness of processing and completing mutual agreement procedure (MAP) cases under tax treaties and to enhance the transparency of the MAP process, the OECD makes available annual statistics on the MAP caseloads of all its member countries and of non-OECD economies that agree to provide such statistics.

 In-depth discussions took place this week as the international community continues to make progress on the international tax agenda.
 Officials from more than 100 countries drawing from tax authorities, ministries of finance, development agencies, as well as regional and international organisations, business and civil society came together in a series of meetings hosted by the OECD.

-This publication is the ninth edition of the condensed version of the OECD Model Tax Convention on Income and on Capital.
-This shorter version contains the full text of the Model Tax Convention on Income and on Capital as accepted on 15 July 2014, but without the historical notes, the detailed list of conventions between OECD member countries and the background reports that are included in the full-length version, which will appear soon.
+This publication is the ninth edition of the full version of the OECD Model Tax Convention on Income and on Capital.
+This full version contains the full text of the Model Tax Convention on Income and on Capital as it read on 15 July 2014, including the Articles, Commentaries, non-member economies positions, the Recommendation of the OECD Council, the historical notes (now expanded to go back to 1963), the detailed list of conventions between OECD member countries and the background reports.